grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/ScrapeApplicationMetrics.md

 step is to send the metrics to a Prometheus server for storage, where it can be further processed by recording rules, or queried and displayed by Grafana.
 This is done with the [`prometheus.remote_write`](https://grafana.com/docs/agent/latest/flow/reference/components/prometheus.remote_write/) component.

-This chart automatically creates the component `prometheus.remote_write.grafana_cloud_prometheus`, configured by the `.externalServices.prometheus` values.
+This chart automatically creates the component `prometheus.relabel.metrics_service`, configured by the `.externalServices.prometheus` values.
 You can use this component to send your metrics to the same destination as the infrastructure metrics.